 The site is now a portfolio site for a fictitious agency, based on a popular Themeforest theme.
-Let's run a few more tests on the site, now hosted on our Live server.
+Let's run a few more tests on the site, now hosted on our WP Engine Live server.

 Again, an amazing result.
-As you can see, a site which is more than 7MB in size loads fully in 2.2 seconds, which is faster than the recommended 3 second loading time.
+As you can see, a site that is more than 7MB in size loads fully in 2.2 seconds, which is faster than the recommended 3 second loading time.

 Let's check whether this is a fluke or not and run a test on Pingdom tools.